-Stallman (2010) argues that the use of SaaS is a challenge to the software freedoms proclaimed by the FSF.70 In his opinion, the use of SaaS lets the user loose control since the data are processed on a server that is running some software under someone else's control.
+Stallman (2010b) argues that the use of SaaS is a challenge to the software freedoms proclaimed by the FSF.70 In his opinion, the use of SaaS lets the user loose control since the data are processed on a server that is running some software under someone else's control.
 The threat of spyware running on the SaaS servers, e.g., for advertisement purposes, or other malicious activities, such as altering content, cannot be neglected.
 Therefore, the use of free software that must be identical with the software running on the SaaS server can be one step in the right direction, so that the users can check how their data are processed.

-The GNU Affero General Public License is a modified version of the ordinary GNU GPL version 3 with one added requirement: if you run the program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the program that it's running.71 If what is running there is your modified version of the program, the server's users must get the source code as you
+The GNU Affero General Public License (AGPL) is a modified version of the ordinary GNU GPL version 3 with one added requirement: if a programme is run on a server and users can communicate with it there, then one must be able to download the source code